-Calabria, affectionately known as Italy’s toe, is one of the most ancient and wild regions.
-With half of its land covered in mountains, most of life revolves around its warmer coastal zones and hilly agricultural areas.
-Citrus orchards and a variety of nut trees do well in the more Mediterranean weather and hilly lands.
+Locally known as Italy’s toe, Calabria is one of the most ancient and wild regions.
+With half of its land covered in the mountains, most of its life revolves around its warmer coastal zones and hilly agricultural areas.
+Citrus orchards and nut trees do well in Mediterranean weather and hilly lands.
+Calabria is experiencing a Wine Revolution that’s taking off.

 Calabria: Ancient Vineyards